 Summer Public Service Fellowship Program

 The University of Arkansas School of Law Summer Public Service Fellowship Program provides paid public service fellowships to promising law students interested in public service careers.
-It offers meaningful employment opportunities and provides legal services to nonprofit, non-governmental and government entities that cannot otherwise afford summer interns.
-During the summer of 2020, the Program will offer fellowships to ten students.
+It offers meaningful employment opportunities and provides legal services to nonprofit, non-governmental, and government entities that cannot otherwise afford summer interns.
+During the summer of 2021, the program will offer fellowships to 10 students.

 “For me, this experience reaffirmed my desire to work in a nonprofit or legal aid setting because those settings allow the most vulnerable people to get the help they need.”

 “This is an opportunity to turn a thought or a ‘dabbling’ in social justice into the potential for a long-lasting, rewarding career path with no loss or financial burden placed on the student.
 The public service fellowship was a priceless experience for me in terms of exposure to an area where humanity meets the law.”

 — Badria Mryyan, 2019 Summer Public Service Fellow

 Past Summer Fellows

 - Madison Miller, Squire Patton Boggs Summer Policy Fellow (Lawyers Committee for Civil Rights Under the Law, Washington DC)